 In many airports, especially in the UK, users are now forced to walk through the Duty Free ares, even if they do not want to because, to get to the departures area after going through security, the one route is through duty free.

 In these areas, airports often stick display stands in the middle of the path and, if you have kids who like to try and touch everything, it can be a nightmare, especially with expensive perfumes, on the stands.
-Love or hate being forced to walk through a winding path through the Duty Free store of an airport, airports are now making huge amounts of money from sales in the their duty free stores, so do not expect this form of forced wayfinding to end anytime soon.
-As an airport, guiding people along the routes that are commercially valuable such as through duty free is a useful technique and one that I do not see used much in many countries, such as Italy, which I travel to often.
+Love or hate being forced to walk through a winding path through the Duty-Free store of an airport, airports are now making huge amounts of money from sales in their duty-free stores, so do not expect this form of forced wayfinding to end anytime soon.
+As an airport, guiding people along the routes that are commercially valuable such as through duty-free is a useful technique and one that I do not see used much in many countries, such as Italy, which I travel to often.

 3. FIDs in Bars and Restaurants

 Passengers have been proven to spend more money when they are relaxed and one location that is particularly good for relaxation and commercial income, is in bars and restaurants in the airport.
 A very simple technique to keep people in these locations for longer and such that they will spend more is to ensure that you have visible FIDs (flight information displays as you see in this photo) inside bars and restaurants in the departures lounge.
 This removes the need for passengers to stand under an FID in general areas that have no commercial value to you as an airport.